-Executive e Summary int features of our executive compensation program include the following: We tie pay to performance.
+The important features of our executive compensation program include the following:

+- Ø We tie pay to performance.
 We structure a significant portion of our named executive officers' compensation to be variable, at risk and tied directly to our measurable performance.
-For 2016, 83% of our Chief Executive Officer's total reported compensation and an average of 70% of our other named executive officers' total reported compensation was linked to performance, consisting of annual performance bonus earned and equity incentives awarded, as reported in the "Summary Compensation Table".
-Our executive bonuses are dependent on meeting corporate objectives.
+For 2017, 89% of our Chief Executive Officer's total reported compensation and an average of 80% of our other named executive officers' total reported compensation was linked to performance, consisting of annual performance bonus earned and equity incentives awarded, as reported in the "Summary Compensation Table". - Ø Our executive bonuses are dependent on meeting corporate objectives.
 Our annual performance-based bonus opportunities for all of our named executive officers are dependent upon our achievement of annual corporate objectives established each year and, in the case of our named executive officers other than our Chief Executive Officer, the individual officer's contributions towards such corporate objectives.
 Our Board of Directors may choose to award additional bonuses based on significant corporate achievements that occur during the year.
-We maintain a reasonable limit on the maximum performance bonus that may be paid.
-We emphasize long-term equity incentives.
+We maintain a reasonable limit on the maximum performance bonus that may be paid. - We emphasize long-term equity incentives.
 Equity awards are an integral part of our executive compensation program, and comprise the primary "at-risk" portion of our named executive officer compensation package.
 We have historically granted equity awards in the form of stock options and we consider stock options performance-based because they provide value only if the market price of our stock increases, and if the executive officer continues in our employment over the option term.
 These awards strongly align our executive officers' interests with those of our stockholders by providing a continuing financial incentive to maximize long-term value for our stockholders and by encouraging our executive officers to remain in our long-term employ.

-Change in control benefits are limited to double-trigger payments which require termination other than for cause or resignation for good reason in connection with a change of control to trigger payments.
-We do not provide our executive officers with any excise tax or other tax gross ups.
-We do not provide any executive fringe benefits or perquisites to our executives, such as car allowances, personal security, or financial planning advice.
-Our Compensation Committee has retained an independent third-party compensation consultant for guidance in making compensation decisions.
-The compensation consultant advises the Compensation Committee on market practices, including identifying a peer group of companies and their compensation practices, so that our Compensation Committee can regularly assess the Company's individual and total compensation programs against these peer companies, the general marketplace and other industry data points.
+- Ø Change in control benefits are limited to double-trigger payments which require termination other than for cause or resignation for good reason in connection with a change of control to trigger payments. - Ø We do not provide our executive officers with any excise tax or other tax gross ups. - Ø We do not provide any executive fringe benefits or perquisites to our executives, such as car allowances or personal security. - Ø Our Compensation Committee has retained an independent third-party compensation consultant for guidance in making compensation decisions.
+The compensation consultant advises the Compensation Committee on market practices, including identifying a peer group of companies and their compensation practices, so that our Compensation Committee can regularly assess the Company's individual and total compensation programs against these peer companies, the general marketplace and other industry data points. - Ø We prohibit any and all hedging and pledging of Company stock.